hieu6/curioushieu/content/about/index.md

 ## interests

 - philosophy & poetry
--   sales & marketing
 - copywriting
 - sales psychology
 - financial independence
-	- fat FIRE
-	- lean FIRE
--   jamstack
-	- hugo
-	- static site generators
-	- javascript
 - mental health
-	- post-traumatic growth
-	- ADHD
-	- healing & recovery
-- a life well lived
-	- vulnerability
-	- courage
-	- curiosity
-	- shame

 ## disclaimer
 opinions expressed here are my own and not those of my employer or any past employer.